 - assets and liabilities for each statement of financial position items presented, are translated at the closing rate at the reporting date; income and expenses for each statement of profit or loss are translated at average exchange rates where it is impracticable to translate using spot rate.
-Where the - income and expenses for each statement of profit or loss are translated at average exchange rates where it is impracticable to translate using spot rate.
 Where the average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case the income and expense are translated at a rate on the dates of the transactions; and - all resulting exchange differences are recognised in other comprehensive income.